Nix(OS) Cheatsheet

 nix profile install nixpkgs/nixos-unstable#<package name> # install an unstable package

-nix profile upgrade '.*' # upgrade all installed packages
+nix profile upgrade --all # upgrade all installed packages

 nix profile list # lists installed packages along with indicies